FarisPalayi/Order-summary-component/README.md

 Users should be able to:

 - See hover states for interactive elements
-- Make it support IE10 and IE11.
+- Make the site compatible with IE10 and IE11.
 - Do not use any pollyfills or tools like typescript or babel to achieve that.

 ### Screenshot 📸